Chart Color Schemes

 Giralang has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified nine projects that may affect this region.
-Notable ones include Kaleen Local Centre Enhancements, Kaleen Aged Care Precinct - Bullecourt Village Expansion and Mona Tait Gardens Upgrades, Kaleen Environmental Restoration Project, and Kenny New Suburb Development.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch identified nine projects that could affect this region.
+Notable ones are Kaleen Local Centre Enhancements, Kaleen Aged Care Precinct - Bullecourt Village Expansion and Mona Tait Gardens Upgrades, Kaleen Environmental Restoration Project, Kenny New Suburb Development.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.